 Car insurance typically entails the provision of financial protection against physical damage, bodily injury, or other related liability that results from traffic collisions.
 It can also be used to cover other types of road vehicles such as trucks and motorcycles.
 In Canada, the auto insurance generates the highest value of net premiums among insurance sectors and accounts for more than 40 percent of the market share of the country’s insurance industry.
-The total net premiums written for auto insurance across Canada amounted to approximately 21.6 billion Canadian dollars in 2016 alone.
+The total net premiums written for auto insurance across Canada amounted to almost 24 billion Canadian dollars in 2018 alone.

 A public auto insurance system is operated in several Canadian provinces—British Columbia, Saskatchewan, Manitoba and Quebec—while car insurance is privately provided in the rest of the country.
-Ontario offers the highest car insurance premium rates in Canada with an annual average cost of 1,920 Canadian dollars as of August, 2015.
-It is closely followed by British Colombia, Alberta, and Nova Scotia.
-Some of the biggest names in Canada’s auto insurance industry—and also among some of the leading insurance companies in Canada—include: Intact Financial, TD Insurance, Desjardins General and The Co-operators Group.
-The net claims incurred by the Canadian auto insurance industry in 2015 amounted to approximately 15.28 billion Canadian dollars.
+Some of the biggest names in Canada’s auto insurance industry—and also among some of the leading insurance companies in Canada—include: Intact Financial, TD Insurance, Desjardins and The Co-operators Group.
+The net claims incurred by the Canadian auto insurance industry in 2018 amounted to approximately 17 billion Canadian dollars.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date